DEST-DOC/software-documentation/docs/source/execution.rst

-to configure run, right-click the project again and select run configurations and change it as the follows
+to configure run, right-click the project again and select run configurations and change it as the follows [apply and close]